Racing on Highways

 Penalties for Racing or Drag Racing Crimes in Florida

-Any person convicted of violating Florida's statute prohibiting racing under Florida Statute Section 316.191(2), F.S., commits a first-degree misdemeanor punishable by up to 12 months in jail and a $1,000 fine.
-A first violation also results in a one-year revocation of the driver's license.
+For a driver’s first offense, racing is charged as a first degree misdemeanor under Florida Statute Section 316.191(2), F.S., which is punishable by up to 12 months in jail, a $1,000 fine, and a mandatory one-year revocation of the driver’s license.

 Florida law also provides for enhanced fines and penalties for each subsequent violation including:

 - a second violation within five (5) years of a prior violation is punishable with a fine of not less than $1,000 and not more than $3,000, and a revocation of the driver’s license for two (2) years;